GoogleCloudPlatform/endpoints-codelab-android/README.md

 ![image alt text](images/image_10.png)

-This should trigger a successful (Gradle) build :
+This should trigger a successful (Gradle) build:
 ![image alt text](images/image_11.png)

 > * If the build fails, make sure you have the **Support Repository** installed